emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    unstable condition arising during constant voltage charge in which the rate of heat dissipation capability, causing a continuous temperature increase with resulting further charge current increase, which can lead to the destruction of the battery
 IEC Reference:
    https://www.electropedia.org/iev/iev.nsf/display?openform&ievref=482-05-54
+Comment:
+   in lithium batteries thermal runaway may cause melting of lithium

 .. raw:: html